Characters: Team Fortress 2 Support

-- Fragile Speedster / Stone Wall: Has the second-highest speed-health combination in the game (only exceeded by the Pyro), not to mention a regeneration rate.
-On the other hand, his Syringe gun is particularly weak compared to other weapons.
+- Fragile Speedster / Stone Wall: Ties with Pyro for the highest speed-health combination in the game, not to mention a his Healing Factor.
+On the other hand, his Syringe gun is particularly weak compared to most other weapons.

 - Good Powers, Bad People: Provides the page quote.